preames/public-notes/llvm-loop-opt-ideas.rst

 The first example, as expected, produces an incorrect SCEV expression for %c.
 The second example, which is simply the first with blocks in different order, produces something I don't understand at all.
 We seem to have gotten two *different* add scevs here.
 That doesn't fit my understanding of the code at all.

+(Later edit - For the second, there is only one SCEV.
+It's simply being mutated under us, and visit order of the printer pass leads to this deceptive result.
+The SCEV for %c doesn't have flags at the point we visit %c.
+However, after we visit %iv.next, we mutate the existing SCEV.
+If we were to re-print the SCEV corresponding to %c after that point, we would see the (incorrect) nowrap flags.
+This can be demonstrated by forcing computation of backedge taken counts in the printer before printing the SCEVs for each value.)

 Where from here?
 ================